-The Government has said that, from April 2018, a levy-paying employer will be able to transfer up to 10% of its annual levy credit to another employer, for example an organisation in its supply chain.
+A levy-paying employer can transfer up to 25% of its annual levy credit to another employer, for example an organisation in its supply chain.
 The receiving employer must use the funds for training and assessment for apprenticeship standards (not frameworks).
 The transferring employer must agree to the individual apprenticeships to be funded.

-Employers cannot use the apprenticeship levy to fund other costs of apprenticeships or other training costs.
-Government guidance states that the levy cannot be spent on:
+Employers cannot use the apprenticeship levy to fund other costs of apprenticeships or other training costs, such as:

 - travel and subsidiary costs;

 - time spent by managers on generic line management responsibilities;

 The Government publishes details of its funding policy for England.